HliebOcheretianyi/PyMarkup4CS/README.md

 - Jupyter notebook workflow for step-by-step processing

 ## Prerequisites
+- Pytorch with CUDA if you want finetuning
 - Python 3.10
 - Ollama installed on your system
 - Sufficient disk space for AI models (approximately 10 GB)